 Avie Bennett Prize in Canadian Literature

-Every year instructors of Canadian literature courses will be invited to recommend the best essay submitted for credit within the current academic year.
+Every year instructors of Canadian literature courses from the Department of English & Writing Studies are invited to recommend the best essay submitted for credit within the current academic year.

 |2017||Jennifer Tombs||"How the Symbol of the B'gwus Functions as a Way of Speaking Back to Colonial Narratives in Monkey Beach"||English 3880G||Professors Manina Jones and Donna Pennee|